© Queensland Government

 - You must take all reasonable and practical measures to minimise the biosecurity risks associated with dealing with rabbits under your control.
 This is called a general biosecurity obligation (GBO).

-- At a local level, each local government must have a biosecurity plan that covers invasive animals in its area.
+- At a local level, each local government agency must have a biosecurity plan that covers invasive animals in its area.
 This plan may include actions to be taken on rabbits.
 Some of these actions may be required under local laws.
 Contact your local government for more information.

 - Rabbit fact sheet (PDF, 2.1MB)